twidi/streamdeckfs/README.md

 You can have many `-c OPTION VALUE` parts to set many configuration options.

 This command returns the full path of the newly created key.
+Use `--dry-run` to get this path without effectively doing the changes (can also be used to validate the arguments).

 Example, to create a key in the first row and column, with `foo` as name: